 - What concept is the Lord trying to convey by his use of the term “unclean spirits … the spirits of demons”?
 In light of the Scriptural use of this terminology, is it a fitting description of political unrest and the democratic spirit?

-- How do we reconcile such a conclusion with Revelation 11:11 which tells us that the French Revolution was the “spirit of life from God” which gave life to the witnesses against tyranny?
+- How do we reconcile such a conclusion with Revelation 11:11 which, if you follow the “continuous historical” interpretation of The Apocalypse, tells us that the French Revolution was the “spirit of life from God” which gave life to the witnesses against tyranny?
 Was “the spirit of life from God” an “unclean spirit”?

 Three Unclean Spirits Like Frogs – and Demons